 One of the signature voices of 90’s R&B, Faith Evans has remained among the elite of her generation over the past couple of decades.
 She has released eight albums to date, including her duet album with the Notorious B.I.G.
 “The King & I” in 2017.

-There whereabouts of Gina Thompson have been a mystery in recent years since she doesn’t have an active presence on social media.
-She was signed by Missy Elliott to her Goldmind label in the mid 90’s and released the two albums “Nobody Does It Better” and “If You Only Knew” along with releasing the massive single “The Things That You Do”.
+Gina Thompson was signed by Missy Elliott to her Goldmind label in the mid 90’s and released the two albums “Nobody Does It Better” and “If You Only Knew” along with releasing the massive single “The Things That You Do”.
 Her most recent album was “Missing You” in 2009.
+We recently caught up with her for an interview to discuss her industry journey.

 More known for her success as an actress, she also released a debut album in 1990 featuring the singles “Try Me”, “Another Like My Lover” and “Just Want to Hold You”.
 She has stuck with acting since.